ryan-hill/course-in-a-box/modules/vector data/_posts/2002-01-01-sp-package.md

 ![nad83](../../../img/cities-nad83.png) ![nad83](../../../img/cities-albers.png)

+### Spatial Operations

+#### Example 1: Find the nearest city

-Now that we have a CRS set, let's say that we want to find the nearest neighboring city to each city in our data set.
+Let's say that we want to find the nearest neighboring city to each city in our data set.
 For this excercise we'll use another package called `raster`.
 This code will:

 - Use the function `raster::pointDistance` to find the distance of each point to every other point with the `lonlat=TRUE` option.
 - Convert the results to a matrix and makes the diagonal `NA`.